Please Don't Put Talcum Powder Anywhere Near Your Vagina

 Women are being advised not to put talcum powder on their vulva (the external part of the vagina) because it is a potential cause of ovarian cancer.
-Women should not use products containing the naturally occurring mineral – like baby powder, genital antiperspirants and deodorants, body wipes, and bath bombs — on their genitals, according to a new report by Health Canada.
+Women should not use products containing the naturally occurring mineral – like baby powder, genital antiperspirants and deodorants, body wipes, and bath bombs – on their genitals, according to a new report by Health Canada, the country's governmental health body.

 Advertisement